 Focus on diversity and inclusion

 You can create a positive and inclusive workplace culture by welcoming individuals from all backgrounds and celebrating their differences.
-According to the Hays Asia Diversity and Inclusion report, improved company culture, leadership and greater innovation were the top three benefits of diversity in the workplace.
+According to the Hays Asia Diversity and Inclusion report, improved company culture, leadership, and greater innovation were the top three benefits of diversity in the workplace.

 Another survey shows that 47% of millennials are actively looking for diversity and inclusion when sizing up potential employers.

-However, in order for company's diversity and inclusion strategy to be successful, you need to have a proper employee communication strategy in place.
+However, in order for the company's diversity and inclusion strategy to be successful, you need to have a proper employee communication strategy in place.

 💡We've asked IC experts from different industries to share their best practices for communicating Diversity and Inclusion in the workplace.
 Check out what they had to say on the topic: How to Communicate Diversity and Inclusion with Authenticity — 10 Experts Explain.